-- All meals and accommodation in Bella Bella beginning on the evening of Day 1 (see Itinerary) - A full day of professional photography instruction at the beginning of the trip and multiple informal instructional sessions during the course of the trip
+- All meals and accommodation in Bella Bella beginning on the evening of Day 1 (see Sample Itinerary) - Pre-trip online professional photography instruction and multiple informal instructional sessions during the course of the trip - All food and accommodation while aboard the Passing Cloud

-- All food and accommodation while aboard the Passing Cloud - A highly-experienced crew, wildlife guides, chef and a professional photography guide - All First Nation, Conservation, and Stewardship fees - Use of onboard gear and resources, including rubber boots! - Use of Zodiac® and all associated safety gear (life jackets, etc.)
+- A highly-experienced crew, wildlife guides, chef and a professional photography guide - All First Nation, Conservation, and Stewardship fees - Use of onboard gear and resources, including rubber boots! - Use of Zodiac® and all associated safety gear (life jackets, etc.)